htw-saar-informatik/ScotlandSaar/README.md

 An integral part of the Android application is [AHBottomnavigation](https://github.com/aurelhubert/ahbottomnavigation).

-The game is based on a map of the Saarland capital Saarbrücken, from which the name of the project is derived.
+The game is based on a map of the Saarland state capital Saarbrücken, from which the name of the project is derived.
 However, it is also possible to integrate maps of other cities into the game.